NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 ![](../images/LED_layout.png#center)

-### Exploiting Linear Time Invariance of the Materials/Geometry
+### Exploiting Linear Time Invariance of the Materials and Geometry

 One can take two different approaches to computing the radiated flux based on the type of emitter: (1) random or (2) deterministic.
 In Method 1 (brute-force Monte Carlo), each emitter is a white-noise dipole: every timestep for every dipole is an independent random number.
 A single run involves all $N$ dipoles which are modeled using a `CustomSource`.
 The stochastic results for the radiated flux are averaged over multiple trials/iterations via [Monte Carlo sampling](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 Method 2 exploits the property of [linear time-invariance](https://en.wikipedia.org/wiki/Linear_time-invariant_system) of the materials/geometry and involves a sequence of $N$ separate runs each with a single deterministic dipole (i.e., pulse time profile, `GaussianSource`) at different positions in the emitting layer.
 Because dipoles at different positions are uncorrelated, the radiated flux from the ensemble is simply the average of all the individual iterations.
 (The interference terms between different dipoles integrate to zero when averaging over all possible phases.)
 The two approaches converge towards identical results, but Method 1 is more computationally expensive than Method 2 due to the much larger number of trials/iterations ($\gg  N$) required to attain low noise variance.
 (Even more sophisticated deterministic methods exist to reduce the number of separate simulations, especially at high resolutions; for example, replacing the point-dipole sources with a [rapidly converging set of smooth basis functions](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.81.012119) as demonstrated below, or fancier methods that exploit [trace-estimation methods](https://arxiv.org/abs/2111.13046) and/or transform volumetric sources to [surface sources](http://doi.org/10.1103/PhysRevB.88.054305).)